 Early Origins of the Whytemint family

-The surname Whytemint was first found in Peebles-shire.
-The variant Witmar was found in the Domesday Book
+The surname Whytemint was first found in Oxfordhire.
+The variant Witmar (a personal name) was found in the Domesday Book of 1086.

 Early History of the Whytemint family

 This web page shows only a small excerpt of our Whytemint research.
 Another 109 words (8 lines of text) covering the years 1631, 1688, 1716, 1566, 1612, 1544 and are included under the topic Early Whytemint History in all our PDF Extended History products and printed products wherever possible.

 Whytemint Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Whytemint has appeared include Whiteman, Whitman, Wightman, Whyteman and others.